okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/deploy-your-app/java/index.md

 Java applications typically build into a WAR or a JAR for production.

 If you deploy your application as a WAR, it's possible you have a context path.
-If you do, make sure that you add this to your Sign-in redirect URI and your Sign-out redirect URI for your Okta app.
+If you do, add this path to your Sign-in redirect URI and your Sign-out redirect URI for your Okta app.

 <!--
 // todo: show how to do this with the Okta CLI